gmc-code/PC-Python/docs/turtle/turtle_houses_module.rst

     | **start_pos** (tuple, optional): bottom left of house.
 Defaults to (0, 0).
     | **w_sides** (str, optional): L for windows on left side of house; R for right; LR for both.
 Defaults to None.

-| Use the functions from the ``shapes.py`` module to build the windowed_house function.
+| Use the functions from the ``shapes.py`` module to build the house function.
-| The code below is starter code for the windowed_house definition.
+| The code below is starter code for the house definition.
 | The doc string has already been added.
 | Comments are in place to indicate where each part of the house will be added.